 The are three inviolable principles governing the General Ledger; Debit the receiver, credit the giver; Debit loss and expense, credit profit and gain; and Debit inflow and credit outflow

 One main feature of the General Ledger transactions is that it involves two parties; the receiver and the giver.
 The two parties record the entries in their respective books, and this serves as evidence of their transaction.
 However, with the arrival of the Digital Ledger Technology, the century-old principles will have to give way.
-Distributed Ledger Technology is striking at the foundation of the General Ledger.
+Distributed Ledger Technology is striking at the foundation of General Ledger.
 This may render it dormant in a short while.

 How Distributed Ledger Technology Works

-The knowledge of the General Ledger is pertinent to the understanding of how the Distributed Ledger functions.
+The knowledge of General Ledger is pertinent to the understanding of how the Distributed Ledger functions.
 Remember General Ledger involves just the two parties to the transactions?
 Distributed Ledger technology makes the details of a transaction available.
 Not just only to the parties, but every other individual on a particular network.
 Simultaneously, the same copy of the ledger is distributed to every participant on the network.
 That is where it derives its name from.

 By definition, a distributed ledger serves as a universal database of records that spreads across multiple locations, participants and individuals.

-All of the individuals on a distributed ledger network can view all the records to every transaction.
+All of the individuals on a distributed ledger network can view all the records of every transaction.
 However, this does not give them the power to alter, erase or manipulate the records.
-Traditional financial set-up needs a central authority to serve as intermediary.
+Traditional financial set-up needs a central authority to serve as an intermediary.
 Distributed ledger does not need a central authority in the processing, sanctioning or escrowing of transactions.